Understanding Rotational Automation

 With a servo-driven barrel cam rotary index table, it is possible to deliver a wide range of table sizes with zero backlash and unparalleled accuracy.
 Servo-driven rotary indexers allow heavy inertial loads to be rotated in a very smooth and controlled manner.

 Cam-driven rotary index tables use a mechanical cam system to cause table rotation.
+They have significant advantages over other types of rotary index systems like gear drives, such as no backlash and high accuracy.
 These systems are less flexible than servo-driven tables because their motion profile depends on the shape of the cam.
 To change the table’s speed and indexing, you must create a cam with a new physical shape.

 If your application requires precise, repetitive motion and you do not need a flexible motion profile, cam-drive rotary index tables are a good choice.
 They have significant advantages over other types of rotary index systems like gear drives, such as no backlash and high accuracy.